Collaborator: Linru Wang

-Home of Day and Night is a strategy game for people in the pre-COVID era that prophecies a future where COVID-19 is normalized and the city routinely flips between the State of Stability and the State of Instability.
+Home of Day and Night is a proposal for a strategy game for people in the pre-COVID era that prophecies a future where COVID-19 is normalized and the city routinely flips between the State of Stability and the State of Instability.
 Situated in Picun, a district in Beijing outskirts with diverse migrant populations, the game world is afflicted by periodic outbreaks of COVID-19, which if left unchecked will gradually infect more free-flowing people.

 There are four groups of people who exhibit very different behavioral patterns due to their varying socioeconomic statuses and occupations – the Affluent, the 996, Essential Workers and Migrant Workers.
 Different groups respond to the lockdown order differently.
 For instance, the 996’s mobility is sensitive to lockdown but Essential Workers’ mobility even increases after lockdown.